 Kaizen is an effective approach that promotes continuous improvement, emphasizing the significance of incremental positive changes.
 This approach is based on cooperation and commitment, in contrast to radical or top-down changes that may cause disruptions.
 Kaizen is integral to Lean Manufacturing and the Toyota Way and was originally designed to reduce defects, eliminate waste, enhance productivity, encourage worker responsibility and accountability, and foster innovation in the manufacturing industry.

-The original meaning of the Japanese word kaizen (??) from the Shogakukan Dictionary could be literally translated as "The act of making bad points better”.
-The more popular translation is ‘change for better’, also standing for improvement.
+Kaizen is a Japanese word meaning "change for better."
+And the original meaning of the Japanese word "Kaizen" from the Shogakukan Dictionary could be literally translated as "The act of making bad points better."

-Actually, the modern sense of the word originated in the Toyota factories.
-After WW2 many Japanese businesses were influenced by the methodologies brought by American advisors, sent as part of the Marshall plan.
+Actually, the modern sense of the word originated in Toyota factories.
+After WW2, many Japanese businesses were influenced by the methodologies brought by American advisors sent as part of the Marshall Plan.